freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-the-conditional-ternary-operator.md

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>conditional operator</code> in the <code>checkEqual</code> function to check if two numbers are equal or not.
+Use the `conditional operator` in the `checkEqual` function to check if two numbers are equal or not.
 The function should return either "Equal" or "Not Equal".

 </section>

 ## Tests

 <section id='tests'>

 ```yml